Stock Market Prices Prediction Using Machine Learning and Deep Learning

 Introduction

-LSTMs are widely used for sequence prediction problems and have proven to be extremely effective.
-The reason they work so well is because LSTM is able to store past information that is important, and forget the information that is not.
+LSTMs are widely used for sequence prediction problems and have proven extremely effective.
+They work so well because LSTM can store past important information and forget the information that is not.
 LSTM has three gates:

 • The input gate: The input gate adds information to the cell state

-• The forget gate: It removes the information that is no longer required by the model
+• The forget gate: It removes the information that the model no longer requires

 • The output gate: Output Gate at LSTM selects the information to be shown as output